samolego/ClientStorage/README.md

 A **clientside** mod (yes you can use it on any server, though anticheats might interfer) to never search for an item again!
+Command or GUI, whatever you prefer!

 Having a chestmonster?
 You'll be able to deal with it easily!

 ### Features
 * toggle with a keybind
+* taking items out too cheaty?
+Only mark containers that include the wanted item
-* see all items in chests that are in your reach proximity
+* see all items in chests, minecarts, barrels etc. that are in your reach proximity
 * any resourcepack support (gui is made out of creative textures)
 * pick up items seamlessly
 * search for items via built-in searchbox